Quansight-Labs/ndindex/docs/slices.md

 - This rule leads to off-by-one errors due to "fencepost" errors.
 The fencepost problem is this: say you want to build a fence that is 100 feet long with posts spaced every 10 feet.
 How many fenceposts do you need?
-The answer is 11, because the fenceposts go between the 10 feet divisions, including at the ends.
+The naive answer is 10, but the correct answer is 11, because the fenceposts go in between the 10 feet divisions, including at the ends.

   <!-- TODO: Find an image to include here -->

   Fencepost problems are a leading cause of off-by-one errors.
 Thinking about slices in this way is to think about arrays as separated by fenceposts, and is only begging for problems.
-This will especially be the case if you still find yourself otherwise thinking about the array elements themselves.
+This will especially be the case if you still find yourself otherwise thinking about the indices of array elements themselves, rather than the divisions between them.
 And given the behavior of negative slices and integer indices under this model, one can hardly blame you for doing so.

 Rather than trying to think about dividers between elements, it's much simpler to just think about the elements themselves, but being counted with 0-based indexing.
 0-based indexing itself leads to off-by-one errors, since it is not the usually way humans are taught to count things, but these will be far fewer, especially as you gain practice in counting that way.
+As long as you apply the rule "the end is not included", you will get the correct results.

 **Wrong Rule 4: The `end` of a slice `a[start:end]` is 1-based.**